 Your rating: -none-

 Your opinion of this PAGE: [0 people like this page.]

 A good climb with a decent first pitch and a solid second pitch that will only get better as it cleans up.
 There may be some ambiguity on the path to take on pitch 1 between the topo and description.

 P1: Follow the right leaning crack to a horizontal, follow low-angle slab terrain up and left to the small-pine tree in the left-leaning, left-facing corner.
 Optionally, step-left ten feet and climb a handcrack until it seems logically to step left into a brown water streak.
 Climb this to the small pine and left-leaning corner.

 Climb up and slightly right from the small pine on moderate but unprotected face climbing to the base of the right-leaning finger crack of pitch 2.

 P2: Climb the slightly dirty but really nice finger crack (everything that needs to be clean is) with a short crux at its end transitioning to the slab at its top.
 Climb easy terrain to the cliff top.

-Start: About 30 feet right of the start of Purple Rain, aka the depression formed by the downed tree.
+, aka the depression formed by the downed tree.
 At a clear right-leaning crack.
+Descent:

 Single rack to 3" + stoppers